-‘The Penitent‘ by Edna St. Vincent Millay is a three stanza poem that is structured with a consistent rhyme scheme of ABCBDDDB, with varying end rhymes, throughout the entire piece.
+‘The Penitent‘ by Edna St. Vincent Millay is a three-stanza poem that is structured with a consistent rhyme scheme of ABCBDDDB, with varying end rhymes, throughout the entire piece.
 Additionally, a reader will find that Millay makes use of internal rhymes, such as that located in the third line of the poem; in which “room” and “gloom” rhyme.
-You can read the full poem here.

 Millay begins this poem by describing a room in which the speaker is going to lock herself, her “Sorrow,” and her “Sin.”
 This room should be full of gloom and compel her emotions to right themselves.
 She will mediate on what she has done, and they will “weep” and “pray God to die.”

-In the final section the speaker come to a liberating conclusion.
+In the final section, the speaker comes to a liberating conclusion.
 She is not going to force this gloom upon herself any longer and instead she will leave this room with gladness instead.

 Analysis of The Penitent